Get started with Nextflow on Verily Workbench

 To get set up, you will:

-- create a Workbench workspace
+- Create a Workbench workspace

-- create resources in the workspace
+- Create resources in the workspace

 The following sections walk you through that setup, then show how wb